sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Pattern detection and coloring

 Unfortunately, our initial assumption had a major flaw.
-Since AD only gives us a composition of linear maps and linear maps are black-box functions, the structure of the Jacobian is completely unknown.
+Since AD only gives us a composition of Jacobian operators, which are black-box functions, the structure of the corresponding Jacobian matrix is completely unknown.
 In other words, **we cannot tell which rows and columns form structurally orthogonal groups** without first materializing a Jacobian matrix.
-But if we materialize this Jacobian via traditional AD, then ASD isn't necessary anymore.
+But if we materialize this matrix via traditional AD, then ASD isn't necessary anymore.

-The solution to this problem is shown in Figure 12 (a): in order to find structurally orthogonal columns (or rows), we don't need to materialize the full Jacobian.
+The solution to this problem is shown in Figure 12 (a): in order to find structurally orthogonal columns (or rows), we don't need to materialize the full Jacobian matrix.
-Instead, it is enough to **detect the sparsity pattern** of the Jacobian.
+Instead, it is enough to **detect the sparsity pattern** of the matrix.
 This binary-valued pattern contains enough information to deduce structural orthogonality.
 From there, we use a **coloring algorithm** to group orthogonal columns (or rows) together.
 Such a coloring can be visualized on Figure 12 (b),